master131/BrotliSharpLib/README.md

  |     Original C |        9 |    73.080 ms |
  | BrotliSharpLib |       11 | 4,476.191 ms |
  |     Original C |       11 |    877.58 ms |

+ While BrotliSharpLib performs comparatively at lower quality levels, it performs up to five times worse at level 11.
+Future versions of the port will hopefully bring this down.